Peoria Personal Injury Lawyer

 If you seek treatment for your injury, you will have medical expenses.
 If you are in pain or have limitations in your movements or functions, you may need to miss work, and you could have lasting consequences that you may not yet know of.

-Common injuries in a personal injury accident in Peoria include:
+Common injuries in a personal injury accident include:

 • Injuries to the head and neck